 It is well established that people with disabilities are at a disadvantage to access general medical and preventive medical care (lezzoni, 2011).
 In Delaware, 19.8% of adults with disabilities reported a delay in seeing a doctor due to cost compared to 11.3% of adults without disabilities (BRFSS, 2012).
-Individuals with disabilities are less likely to receive adequate oral health care.
+Individuals with disabilities are less likely to receive adequate oral

+Create a public health surveillance system for disability. health care.
 For instance, in Delaware in 2012, 58.6% of adults with a disability reported visiting their dentist within the last 12 months compared to 72.8% of adults without a disability.
 In Delaware, 10.1% of adults with a disability reported having skin cancer, compared to 5.5% of adults that do not have a disability.
 Finally, 12.1% of adults with a disability reported having another type of cancer, compared to 6.1% of adults that do not have a disability (BRFSS, 2012).

 The strategic planning stakeholders meetings held in the spring of 2014 yielded qualitative data to support the statewide public health assessment data that captured lapses in the implementation of disability-related discrimination laws, specifically those related to health care access and promotion.
 There exists a need for a more consistent commitment to identifying and reporting violations as a mechanism for promoting improved access.
+A system that tracks the access and outcomes of an identified population with disabilities will provide data to facilitate monitoring of compliance with civil rights legislation.